Mall of America testing metal detectors due to gun incidents

 BLOOMINGTON, Minn.
 (AP) — The Mall of America in suburban Minneapolis is testing metal detectors at one entrance following two incidents of gunfire and an armed robbery within the last year.

-Mall spokeswoman Laura Utecht said Tuesday the trial is taking place over the next month at the mall’s north doors, although that could change as testing continues.
-She declined to say what shoppers should avoid trying to carry through the metal detectors, the Star Tribune reported.
+Mall spokeswoman Laura Utecht says the trial is taking place over the next month at the mall’s north doors, although that could change as testing continues.

-“With Mall of America being such a unique property, it is important to thoroughly evaluate this technology onsite to ensure its accuracy, effectiveness and efficiency,” Utecht said in a statement, adding that the mall is testing a variety of security options.

-The Mall of America bans guns, according to its website, but the Bloomington shopping center has never had metal detectors or searched bags.
-The mall, which opened in 1992, is the largest in the U.S. and is a tourist destination and community gathering spot.

 A shooting last New Year’s Eve left two people wounded following a dispute on the mall’s third floor.